-Stand-up starring Fred MacAulay, Dan Antopolski, Emo Philips, John Bishop, Mark Watson, Adam Hills, Danielle Ward, Tim Key, Michael Mittermeier, Josie Long and 1 more that was performed at Venue150 at 10pm for 150 minutes, on the following days in August 2010.
+Stand-up show starring Fred MacAulay, Dan Antopolski, Emo Philips, John Bishop, Mark Watson, Adam Hills, Danielle Ward, Tim Key, Michael Mittermeier, Josie Long and 1 more performed on the following days in August 2010...

 The annual sell-out.
 For one night only, the producers of Amnesty's legendary Secret Policeman's Ball bring you the finest stand-up in town.
 If you see just one show this year make it Stand Up for Freedom!
 This year's line up includes: Adam Hills, Dan Antopolski, Danielle Ward, Fred MacAulay, John Bishop, Josie Long, Mark Watson, Michael Mittermeier, Tim Key, Doc Brown and Emo Philips.

 Amnesty International has announced its sensational line-up for the famed Stand Up For Freedom comedy event at the Edinburgh Fringe Festival.
 Featuring 2009 award-winner Tim Key, John Bishop, Mark Watson, Josie Long, Dan Antopolski and Danielle Ward, Doc Brown and Emo Philips it has to be one of the strongest line-ups of the Fringe.

 Emo Philips said: "I'm always happy to do what I can to help political prisoners, even though it's a bit of a conflict of interest for me, as my folks were in the electric cattle prod business."